AstarVienna/irdb/METIS_WCU/README.md

     - METIS_WCU.yaml
 ```
 This increases the number of modes to be defined in `default.yaml` by only two.
 However, the user interface, requiring explicit specification of `ELT` seems a little awkward (and not backwards compatible).
+There is no way to set different `properties` settings for on-sky and wcu observations.

+## WCU effects

+So far, only a `PupilTransmission` effect has been implemented, to represent the WCU flux controlling masks (E-REP-UZK-MET-1008, Sect.
+3.3.2).
+In reality, this is a wheel with 16 fixed positions.
+The current effect is controlled by a float parameter, `transmission`, which can be changed with the (undocumented) method `update_transmission`.